Codium-ai/pr-agent/Usage.md

 There are 3 basic ways to invoke CodiumAI PR-Agent:
 1. Locally running a CLI command
 2. Online usage - by [commenting](https://github.com/Codium-ai/pr-agent/pull/229#issuecomment-1695021901) on a PR
-3. Enabling PR-Agent specific tools to run automatically when a new PR is opened
+3. Enabling PR-Agent tools to run automatically when a new PR is opened

-See the [installation guide](/INSTALL.md) for instructions on how to install and run your own PR-Agent.
+See the [installation guide](/INSTALL.md) for instructions on how to setup your own PR-Agent.

 Specifically, CLI commands can be issued by invoking a pre-built [docker image](/INSTALL.md#running-from-source), or by invoking a [locally cloned repo](INSTALL.md#method-2-run-from-source)